Standard Bank (Bangladesh)

-Standard Bank Limited is a private commercial bank in Bangladesh.
-Khondokar Rashed Maqsood is the managing director and CEO of the bank as January 2020.

-Touhidul Alam Khan is the additional managing director of the bank as of 24 November 2020.
-Kazi Akram Uddin Ahmed is the founder chairman of the bank and Kamal Mostafa Chowdhury is the founder vice-chairman and director of the bank.
+Standard Bank PLC is a private commercial bank in Bangladesh.
+Kazi Akram Uddin Ahmed is the founder chairman of the bank and Kamal Mostafa Chowdhury is the founder vice-chairman of the bank.

 History

 The bank was founded on 3 June 1999, with an approved capital of 750 million taka.
 Kazi Akram Uddin Ahmed was the founding chairman of the bank.

 In July 2004, Standard Bank provided 100 million BDT credit to International Leasing and Financial Services Limited.

 The Bank decided provide a 12 per cent dividend in 2007 at the 9th annual general meeting at the BDR Darbar Hall presided by chairman Kazi Akramuddin Ahmed.

 Mamun-Ur-Rashid was appointed managing director of the bank in October 2016.
-Standard Bank Limited expanded outside Bangladesh by opening branches in Saudi Arabia.